Fitzroy Iron Works: Alfred Lambert and 'Lambert Brothers' (1896)

 The closure was sudden and unexpected; so much so that, in nearby Joadja, on the Saturday evening following the closure, the residents made a presentation to Mr Alexander Russell of "an illuminated address, a pipe, and a purse of sovereigns", as he left his job of 17 years as mine manager at Joadja "to take the management for Lambert Brothers at the Fitzroy Iron Mines at Mittagong."

 Money, or lack of it, was—yet again—a factor in the end of operations at the ironworks.
 On 1 September 1896, Mr Alfred Lambert “was committed to Berrima gaol for neglecting to pay wages for which verdicts were recently given against him in 11 cases.
 The wages were owing in connection with the Fitzroy Iron Works which Mr. Lambert started a few months ago, but stopped working.”
 He was given eleven weeks' gaol.
 A cheque he had written in July 1896 was dishonoured, resulting in a charge of obtaining money by false pretences.
 He had left bills unpaid.
 He could not pay his creditors and the wages that he owed and was soon a bankrupt.

 His bankruptcy hearing began on 19 November 1896, after his release from Berrima Gaol.
 In evidence, Lambert claimed to be the son of Henry Lambert, a former member of the House of Commons for County Wexford, but that is unlikely, even if conceivable, since Henry Lambert died in 1861, aged 75, and Lambert claimed to be under forty years of age at the time of his bankruptcy hearing.
 He gave detailed but seemingly implausible evidence about his education, career, and personal wealth.
 However, after that first day, the hearing was delayed by Lambert's unexpected absence, and a warrant was issued for his arrest.

-Appearing while in custody under a writ of habeas corpus, Alfred John Lambert gave bizarre evidence at the public examination that was part of his bankruptcy hearing, in March 1897.
+When he next appeared in court, it was while in custody under a writ of habeas corpus.
+Alfred John Lambert gave bizarre evidence at the public examination that was part of his bankruptcy hearing, in March 1897.
 He estimated his liabilities at £1,175 and his assets at £438,312, principally consisting of a landed estate in England.
 He said that he would inherit £400,000 or £500,000 from his uncle, upon reaching the age of 40, and that his mother had 'considerable property'.
 Lambert claimed that his ironworks venture was backed by Baron Hirsch—one of the five wealthiest individuals in Europe at the time of his death in April 1896—and that he had brought £2,000 of Hirsch's money to Australia in a belt.
 He claimed that he left England with letters of introduction from Baron Hirsch and Colonel North—another immensely wealthy man known as 'The King of Nitrates', who had died in May 1896—but he had lost those letters on the way out.